If you’re looking for digital marketing product recommendations, look no further than this helpful list of products we tested for your convenience.

 For Mid-Size WordPress Sites: Monumetric

 For WordPress sites, Monumetric is amazing at earning you a lot of money (they have great RPMs).
-I would recommend turning off their auto ads and placing their ads yourself, which can be a bit of pain – but they have great customer service who will help you with any and all your problems.
+I would recommend turning off their auto ads and placing them yourself, which can be a bit of a pain – but they have great customer service that will help you with all your problems.

 We Don’t Recommend:

-[Please note: Ad Networks are only as good as their staff, who change frequently.
-Just because we had a bad experience with them at one point it doesn’t mean they haven’t changed significantly since then, and are worth trying again]
+[Please note: Ad Networks are only as good as their staff, which change frequently.
+Just because we had a bad experience with them at one point, it doesn’t mean they haven’t changed significantly since then and are worth trying again]

 Analytics: Google Analytics

-Google Data Studio is a free product that you can use to easily create beautiful and powerful charts, dashboards, and reports.
-It plugs into most Google products for free (Google Analytics, Google Ads, Google Search Console, Google Sheets and more), and there are companies building connectors for other platforms all the time.
+Google Looker Studio is a free product that you can use to easily create beautiful and powerful charts, dashboards, and reports.
+It plugs into most Google products for free (Google Analytics, Google Ads, Google Search Console, Google Sheets and more), and companies are always building connectors for other platforms.